 Hitting a Straight Lick with a Crooked Stick: Stories From the Harlem Renaissance by Zora Neale Hurston

 When you think of Hurston, you might think of one of her most famous works, Their Eyes Were Watching God.
 But Hitting a Strait Lick with a Crooked Stick was recently released in January and has eight never-before-seen stories.
 Hurston is at her best in this book with a variety of voices and stories that address themes of racism, class, gender, love, and sexism.

 In this collection of essays, Brown (the creator of the hashtag #DisabledAndCute) writes about her experiences as a disability rights advocate and a Black woman.
 She writes about pop culture and representation, community and stereotypes, dating, identity, and much, much more.
 Brown’s insights are funny, brilliant, and incisive, and are much needed in today’s world.

 Crossfire: A Litany for Survival by Staceyann Chin

 This book of poems from LGBTQ spoken-word artist and writer Staceyann Chin is her first full-length poetry collection – and well worth the wait.
 The emotion and language in these poems is beautiful, gut-wrenching, and striking.
 Although it’s possible to read the book quickly, you’ll want to sit and savor each poem, reading it over and over as the language trips off your tongue.

 This is a classic for a reason.
 Read it and find out why – or re-read it and admire Ellison’s storytelling.

 What are your favorite books to read during Black History Month?

 When you’re finished reading and get back to your research, Thesis Editor is here to help.
 We offer a range of services in editing, data analysis, consultation, and more.
-Contact us today to see how we can be of assistance!< Self-Care for Valentine's Day Maintaining Your Motivation During Winter Time >
+Contact us today to see how we can be of assistance!< Self-Care During COVID-19 EndNote: An Introduction >